 Fine-needle aspiration (FNA) of the left scapular and pleural masses was performed and squash smears made.
 Slides contained many neoplastic cells, seen mostly individualized and occasionally embedded in scant light pink material reminiscent of osteoid, intermingled with frequent osteoclasts and few macrophages.
 Several fragments of mineral material were noted in the background.
 Neoplastic cells were round to oval with an eccentric oval to round nucleus, stippled chromatin, single to multiple prominent nucleoli and abundant blue cytoplasm with a paracentral clearing (Figure 5).
 Criteria of malignancy included moderate anisocytosis and anisokaryosis, rare binucleation, prominent nucleoli and occasional mitoses (5 per 10 fields at 400x magnification).
 The cytologic findings were highly suggestive of an osteosarcoma.

 To corroborate the cytologic interpretation of scapular osteosarcoma with pleural metastasis, the substrate 5-bromo, 4-chloro, 3-indolylphosphate/nitroblue tetrazolium (BCIP/NBT, Kirkegaard and Perry Laboratories, Inc., Gaithersburg, MD, USA) was applied for 60 minutes to one prestained slide of FNA from each site and to one archived canine liver FNA cytology slide used as positive control (data not shown), following published guidelines.1 Slides were then counterstained with a rapid romanowsky staining kit (TCS Biosciences Ltd, Botolph Claydon, UK) for one second in each solution cup, and rinsed with distilled water.
 A brown granular material, indicative of alkaline phosphatase activity, was evident within the cytoplasm of neoplastic cells (Figure 6) and along the cytoplasmic membrane of the hepatocytes but absent in leukocytes.
-The BCIP/NBT substrate was also applied to one of the prestained sediment smears of pleural fluid available and revealed alkaline phosphatase activity in the majority of the atypical cells (interpreted as neoplastic osteoblasts) but, as expected, not in erythrocytes and leuocytes, including macrophages (used as internal negative control).
+The BCIP/NBT substrate was also applied to one of the prestained sediment smears of pleural fluid available and revealed alkaline phosphatase activity in the majority of the atypical cells (interpreted as neoplastic osteoblasts) but, as expected, not in erythrocytes and leukocytes, including macrophages (used as internal negative control).
 Few atypical cells (those that were more cohesive and often showed a peripheral pink fringe) did not show ALP activity and were interpreted as reactive mesothelial cells (Figure 7).

 Based on the combination of imaging, cytology, cytochemistry, fluid pellet IHC and TEM findings, the dog was diagnosed with a neoplastic pleural effusion because of intrathoracic metastasis of a scapular osteosarcoma.
 Given the poor prognosis, owners elected euthanasia.
 A post-mortem examination was not authorized.